Privacy and Data Protection Statement

 2. Data Protection Act

-If you would like to ask questions about how your information is used, or raise a concern you can email [email protected] or write to Sunil Desai, Data Protection Lead, BHT, 144 London Road, Brighton BN1 4PH.
+If you would like to ask questions about how your information is used, or raise a concern you can email at email@example.com or write to Sunil Desai, Data Protection Lead, BHT Sussex, 144 London Road, Brighton BN1 4PH

 3. Collection and use of personal information